TNolan01/sega_megadrive/readme.md

 ## Conclusion:
 * There are improvements which could be made to the site in terms of additional uer interaction.
-* I am not yet familar with image/picture compression but the images that form thr gallery.html could possible be compressed.
 * I would approach the design and layout differently on next project.
 This project was very much designed as it evolved and the IDE is not the correct place for this.
 * I would also need to increase the number of 'commits' on future projects.
 This is aspect of the procedure which I did not fully appreciate.